 number ten: the columbian necktie.

-it was no secret that over the last 6-8 months of her life, Nicole Brown Simpson spent more time with friends like Faye Resnick and others who were involved in the typical LA nightlife scene.
+it was no secret that over the last 6-8 months of her life, Nicole Brown Simpson spent a ton of time with friends like Faye Resnick and others who were involved in the typical LA nightlife scene.

 Some of those “friends” included drug dealers and hookers.
-Those associations, OJ claims was what led to the final 911 calls.
-He says he faught with Nicole because he didn’t want those type of people around his children.
+Those associations, OJ claims, was what led to the final 911 calls.
+He says he fought with Nicole because he didn’t want those type of people around his children.

 Most of the stab wounds on both nicole brown and ron goldman were in and around the neck.

 “Ms. Simpson’s head then was pulled back, perhaps by her blond hair, as the attacker slashed her throat from left to right.
 The neck position at the point of the cut can be determined by the fact that no blood flowed into her windpipe.

 “The cut was vicious.
 The knife sliced through both carotid arteries – which provide blood to the brain – nearly cut through one jugular vein and left the second jugular vein dangling by a thread.